holidaycheck/tech-blog/_posts/2017-10-13-jb-in-da-house.md

 ## Would you like to do it as well?

 It is an awesome thing to take part in such an event, I am quite excited.
 And it is cool to learn those things on the job.
-And so you can, by being part of HolidayCheck.
+And so can you, by being part of HolidayCheck.
 Want to [apply]?

 [apply]: http://careers.holidaycheck.com/